PhilippeChab/nwscript-ee-language-server/README.md

 # README

-NWScript: EE Language Server is a Visual Studio extension LSP to provide intellisense to the NWScript language.
+NWScript: EE Language Server is a Visual Studio extension LSP for the NWScript language.

+While it seems to work well, even in bigger and older code bases, it is still an early project and there might be some unintended behaviours.

+If you wish to have formatting on top of that, take a look at this other [extension](https://github.com/PhilippeChab/nwscript-formatter).
+It was written before the LSP, hence why the formatting is not included directly in it.
+I will migrate it to the LSP eventually if I have time.

 ## Dependencies